-- 2. Choose your preferred Diary period view, using the options provided. - 3.
-Double-click the diary day required.
-Alternatively, right-click the diary day, then choose Add New Event.

-- 4. Enter the event details in the boxes provided, as described in Diary Manually Create a Task or Event on page 16. - 5.
+- 1. Open the Diary module. - The Credit Control Diary appears. - 2.
+Choose your preferred Diary period view, using the options provided. - Double-click the diary day required.
+Alternatively, right-click the diary day, then choose Add New Event. - The Event window appears. - 4.
+Enter the event details in the boxes provided, as described in Diary manually create a task or event on page 16. - 5.
 Adjacent to the Type entry box, click the button.